Doravirine, lamivudine, and tenofovir (Oral)

 Tell your doctor if you have ever had any unusual or allergic reaction to doravirine, lamivudine, and tenofovir or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of doravirine, lamivudine, and tenofovir combination in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of doravirine, lamivudine, and tenofovir combination in children weighing less than 35 kilograms (kg).
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of doravirine, lamivudine, and tenofovir combination in the elderly.
-However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution in patients receiving doravirine, lamivudine, and tenofovir combination.
+However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution in patients receiving doravirine, lamivudine, and tenofovir.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.